-7 Best Butterfly Spotting Locations To See The Monarch Butterfly
+7 Best Butterfly Spotting Locations For Monarch Butterfly

 The Monarch butterfly is perhaps the most easily recognized type of butterfly in North America.
 People who have a hobby of watching butterflies are likely already aware that Monarch populations are dying out quickly; the population has decreased ninety percent over the last twenty years.

 This sad phenomenon relates to problems that they are now facing during their flight from Canada to Mexico.
 Monarchs are the only species of butterflies to complete a two-way migration.
 It means they leave their homes up North for warmer climates down South.
 When the seasons change for cooler weather, Then begin making their way back once it is hot again.

 Unlike other species of butterflies that can survive freezing in cold climates at certain stages of their development.
 Monarchs cannot and thus must find a suitable home to overwinter.

 Because of illegal logging in Mexico, the plants that Monarchs use for breeding, food, and shelter.
 They are becoming sparse and with it the Monarch butterfly populations.
 Pesticides and Insecticides that they encounter while making their trip are threats.
 To the survival of these beautiful black and orange butterflies.